CH2-PS491-Capstone/Recycle-Me-ML/README.md

 ### sentence_encoder_USE_clean

-- Notebook for generating the encoding of recycling article titles from the English translation of the titles
+- Notebook for generating the embedding of recycling article titles from the English translation of the titles
-- The encoding is generated using the Universal Sentence Encoder, which is a model for generating encodings from English sentences
+- The embeddings is generated using the Universal Sentence Encoder, which is a model for generating embeddings from English sentences

 ### recycling_article_title_encoder_model

-- Notebook for training the sentence encoder model that takes recycling article titles in Indonesia, generates the encoding, and computes the similarity of each title with the others
+- Notebook for training the sentence encoder model that takes recycling article titles in Indonesia, generates the embedding, and computes the similarity of each title with the others
-- The training uses inputs consisting of article titles in Indonesian, and the labels are the results of encoding from the translation of these titles into English, which was generated earlier using the sentence_encoder_USE_clean notebook.
+- The training uses inputs consisting of article titles in Indonesian, and the labels are the results of embedding from the translation of these titles into English, which was generated earlier using the sentence_encoder_USE_clean notebook.
-- The trained model can generate encodings of recycling article titles in Indonesia that are similar to the encodings produced by the Universal Sentence Encoder from their English translation
+- The trained model can generate embeddings of recycling article titles in Indonesia that are similar to the embeddings produced by the Universal Sentence Encoder from their English translation

 ## Folder